-Google My Business (GMB) has been pretty volatile the last few weeks.
+Google Business Profile (GBP), formerly Google My Business, has been pretty volatile the last few weeks.
 For example, the local pack for bus rental queries became so barren that all the searcher could do was opt to get directions to the business.
 We tested the query Los Angeles party bus rental for ourselves, and we’re still getting the same result reported by Barry Schwartz.

-Some Google My Business Categories Are No Longer Available for SABS
+Some Google Business Profile Categories Are No Longer Available for SABS

-Why & How to Add UTMs to Links Published on Google My Business
+Why & How to Add UTMs to Links Published on Google Business Profile

 Here Is How to Create a UTM:

 - Paste the website URL into the top portion where it says website URL.

 - Set the campaign source.
 Since GBP traffic is most likely organic, we recommend using that.